 Check that the helmet does not tilt forward or backward easily, indicating a loose fit.
 Shake your head side to side; the helmet should move very little if properly fitted.

-Adjust the chin strap so it’s tight enough that the helmet stays in place, but comfortable enough to allow jaw movement and speaking.
+Adjust the chin strap to a tight enough fit that the helmet stays in place, but comfortable enough to allow jaw movement and speaking.

 If the helmet offers adjustable fit systems (dial-fit, straps), use them to fine-tune the comfort and stability.